 Type 2 immunopathology in the lungs of immunized primates

 In a recent study Chinese macaques were vaccinated with a modified vaccinia Ankara (MVA) virus encoding full-length SARS-CoV S glycoprotein (ADS-MVA) and challenged with SARS-CoV 8 weeks later (Liu 2019).
 Vaccination induced high levels of antibodies and reduced virus loads.
 However, the vaccinated monkeys had diffuse alveolar damage (DAD) (Liu 2019).
 These findings are similar to those of an earlier study in which macaques were immunized with inactivated SARS-CoV.
-Three monkeys were protected upon challenge whereas one macaque had lung pathology consistent with antibody-dependent disease enhancement (ADE) (Wang 2016).
+Three monkeys were protected upon challenge whereas one macaque had lung pathology consistent with antibody-dependent disease enhancement (ADE) (Wang Q 2016).
 The authors suspect that only antibodies against certain SARS-CoV S epitopes induce the immunopathology.
 In the previously published SARS-CoV-2 vaccination studies in monkeys, no lung pathology was observed (Gao Q 2020, Wang H 2020, van Doremalen 2020).
-Overall, there is no evidence of immunopathology after vaccination and infection in the preclinical studies published to date.

 Correlates of Protection